scigolib/hdf5/docs/guides/FAQ.md

 ### What is this library?

-This is a **pure Go implementation** of the HDF5 file format for reading HDF5 files.
+This is a **pure Go implementation** of the HDF5 file format for reading and writing HDF5 files.
 It requires no CGo or C dependencies, making it fully cross-platform and easy to deploy.

 ### Why use this instead of existing Go HDF5 libraries?